A Leray-Serre spectral sequence for Lagrangian Floer theory: Perturbation data

-Morse theory for pseudo-gradients is spelled out in section 2 of \cite{audin}.
-In particular, the Smale condition can be achieved by perturbing the pseudo gradient $X:=X_g\oplus X_b$ in finitely many neighborhoods outside of critical points.
+Morse theory for pseudo-gradients is spelled out in Audin-Damian \cite[Ch.
+2]{audin}.
+In particular, the Smale condition can be achieved by perturbing the pseudo gradient $X:=X_g\oplus X_b$ in finitely many neighbourhoods outside of critical points.

 An important feature of the pseudo-gradient approach is that any flow line $\gamma$ for $X$ on $L$ projects to a flow line $\pi\circ \gamma$ for $X_B$ in $L_B$.

 From here on, we use the terms "Morse flow" or "Morse trajectory" to describe a flow of any pseudo-gradient that is compatible with our Morse function.